Guide To Alaska in Winter: Top Outdoor Adventures Around Anchorage, Denali And Fairbanks

 Joshua Tree National Park is not just bare desert — it is a place of surprising diversity and full of wonder.
 While I admittedly do have a thing for deserts, Joshua Tree can also convince those of this incredible ecosystem who find deserts generally boring and lifeless!
 Two days is a good amount of time to discover different features of the park.
 This post focuses on which hikes and places I’d recommend to pick for just two days in the park.

-Best Outdoor Things to Do in San Francisco (By a Local – Hidden Gems & Favorites)
+Best Outdoorsy Things To Do in San Francisco: Hidden Gems & Favorites

 San Francisco is one of those rare places where city life and the outdoors blend seamlessly.
 If you love nature but still enjoy culture, food, and architecture, there’s really no better city (at least in my book!).
 Even if cities aren’t your thing, you’ll still find plenty of ways to get outside — from beaches and forests to cliffs and coastal dunes.
 In this guide, I’m sharing my favorite outdoorsy things to do in San Francisco — a mix of well-known spots and hidden gems for locals and visitors alike.